nonsoo/prisma-mermaid/README.md

 ## Usage (Internal Functions)

-You can also call the underlying functions directly if you want to generate diagrams outside of Prisma CLI.
+You can also call the underlying functions directly if you want to generate diagrams outside of the Prisma CLI.

 ```js
 import {